Lemoncode/master-frontend-lemoncode/04-frameworks/01-react/02-base/03-list-users/readme.md

 With these lines of code, we are iterating through the array of members and creating a span element for each entry, to take into account:

-- key: when we create elements dynamically, we need to add a unique key to them (so React can optimise the rendering). the rendering).
+- key: when we create elements dynamically, we need to add a unique key to them (so React can optimize the rendering).
 - Member Login: we read the value of the current array element and display the login field.

-- Now that we see that it works we are going to fit this in a grid, let's define some gobal styles (check [CSS modules example](https://github.com/Lemoncode/master-frontend-lemoncode/tree/master/03-bundling/01-webpack/12-css-modules), to learn how to configure component isolated CSS)
+- Now that we see that it works we are going to fit this in a grid, let's define some global styles (check [CSS modules example](https://github.com/Lemoncode/master-frontend-lemoncode/tree/master/03-bundling/01-webpack/12-css-modules), to learn how to configure component isolated CSS)

 _./src/styles.css_